 - BCSE Comments to Securities and Exchange Commission in Response to the Enhancement and Standardization of Climate-Related Disclosures for Investors Proposal (June 17, 2022)

 - Clean Energy Businesses Call on Congressional Leadership and President Biden to Act Quickly on Clean Energy Tax Measures (May 4, 2022)

 - BCSE Recommendations for Energy and Climate Change Policy (October 1, 2020)

 At the international level, BCSE is an accredited observer organization before the United Nations and participates at the convenings of the United Nations Framework Convention on Climate Change and the United Nations Commission on Sustainable Development.

-Learn more about BCSE’s participation at the 2021 Ministerial conference of the United Nations Framework Convention on Climate Change (COP-26) in Glasgow, Scotland.
+Learn more about BCSE’s participation at the 2022 Ministerial conference of the United Nations Framework Convention on Climate Change (COP 27) in Sharm el-Sheikh, Egypt

 To lead in the 21st century, the United States needs a modern energy system.
 Americans rely on reliable clean energy and the infrastructure it powers: cellular networks, pipelines, data centers, hospitals, first responders, and water and sewer treatment.
 Improved electric transmission and distribution infrastructure supports cleaner, more resilient, and affordable power and enables the transition to electric vehicles.

 With the passage of the 2021 Infrastructure Investment and Jobs Act, Congress and President Biden have made a significant down payment on infrastructure to secure America’s future.
 BCSE’s advocacy efforts now focus on how the government can optimize implementation of these programs by sharing private sector expertise and experience to advance the energy transition, deliver economic benefits, and create a sustainable, low-carbon, and resilient future in the United States.